 Are you too busy to attend an obedience class?
 Live too far away?
 Consider one of our online dog training courses.
 They have easy to follow instructions and progression charts for reference.
 You need nothing more than your Web browser and require no extra software — nothing to download or install.
 Both online programs described below feature 10 complete, streaming video lessons taken directly from Connie Cleveland's acclaimed DVD series.

-***FREE BASIC TRAINING CLASSES WILL NOT RESUME UNTIL JANUARY 2018.
+***FREE BASIC TRAINING CLASSES WILL NOT RESUME UNTIL FURTHER NOTICE DUE TO CONSTRUCTION.

 This class will teach owners positive reinforcement & proactive training methods proven to produce quick, happy responses & long lasting results.
 Puppies get a chance to interact with other pups in a safe & professionally controlled setting.
 (Class is held outdoors in a shady area.
 Please dress appropriately and wear sunscreen.)

 Time: Please arrive by 8:30am to register.
 Classes start promptly at 9am.

 Place: All classes are held outside at Peggy Adams Animal Rescue League in the training field behind the east dome building.

 ***Note: We are committed to teaching you and your dog how to live and work together in a happy home.
 To do this, we need to make sure the participants in the classes are safe.
 While we welcome everyone in classes, we do have a few restrictions to make sure it is a positive experience.
 We cannot allow dogs in classes that have the following behaviors:

 *must wear a muzzle to be around other dogs or people

 *aggressively bark/lunge at other dogs or people